Michael Angel Vázquez, Ph.D.

 Biography

 Regarding research, Michael is deeply committed to open and accessible outlets.
-He has published pieces in Label Me Latina and Revista: Harvard Review of Latin America, and he has co-authored papers in the Journal of Community Psychology and Child Development.
-He has also participated in various virtual discussions with scholars, activists, artists, and athletes about themes around gender, sexuality, race, ethnicity, migration, and more.
+He has published pieces in Label Me Latina and Revista: Harvard Review of Latin America.
+He has also participated in various discussions with scholars, activists, artists, and athletes about themes around gender, sexuality, race, ethnicity, migration, and more.
 Michael has also been featured on the Ni de Aquí podcast and has co-produced two documentaries for Third Root Media.

 Outside of the classroom, Michael has had an active presence in the Harvard community.
 He served as a resident tutor at Adams House, president of the Latinx Student Association, vice president of LGBTQ@GSAS, a lead organizer for the Alumni of Color Conference, and as an Intellectual and Cultural Fellow for the GSAS Student Center.
 He has also been involved with the Harvard Graduate Student Union and the Harvard Ethnic Studies Coalition.
 For the 2022-23 academic year, Michael was recognized as Graduate Associate for the David Rockefeller Center for Latin American Studies and as a Fellow for the Immigration Initiative at Harvard.
 In 2021, he received the Kolajo Paul Afolabi Award for Commitment to Educational Justice.